Millikin Theatre & Dance Through the Years

 Mueller Hall (demolished in 2006 to make way for the Millikin's Miller Quad) was just one of the locations of Pipe Dreams.

-A few years from now, Millikin's School of Theatre and Dance will be moving into the first space on campus dedicated solely to the study of theatre and dance.
+As of fall 2020, Millikin's School of Theatre and Dance has moved into the first space on campus dedicated solely to the study of theatre and dance.
 To discover more about theatre and dance on campus today, check out Millikin's School of Theatre and Dance!